 Need assistance with writing the paper?

-- Book an appointment with the Writing Centre at Laurier's Centre for Student Success
+- Book an appointment with Laurier Brantford's Centre for Student Success

 Create the bibliography